quothbonney/TUDEL/README.md

 it still requires the dependencies covered in the following section.
 This will hopefully be fixed in the next major version.

 ## Getting Started
+### Easy Install (.exe)
+- The easiest method of installation for people who are not interested in the source code is to download the most recent .exe file under the releases tab.
+- As of version 0.4, there is no installer, so Windows will wisely warn you about the dangers of executables.
+- The compiled .exe can run immediately with no other dependencies.

+For those that are weary of executables, I recommend the following build process.

+### Build TUDEL

 ### Dependencies
 - Python >3.8
 - NumPy